emeraldlinks/rivra/README.md

 A minimal, file-based routing system for **Ripple.js**.
 Automatically generates routes from your .ripple pages, supports nested directories, includes global router loader and persistent state manager.
 Structure your `pages/` directory and start routing with a single component.

----

-## Important Note for Early Users

-Hello!
-If you installed version **1.0.1**, my apologies if it didn’t work as expected.
-The issues are fixed in **1.0.3**—everything should work perfectly now.
-Thanks for your patience!
-I’ll continue improving the package as Ripple.js evolves.

----

 ## Installation

 ```bash
 npm install ripple-file-router